Yohan Demoncy

-Yohan Demoncy (born 7 April 1996) is a French professional footballer who plays as a defensive midfielder for club Reims.
+Yohan Demoncy (born 7 April 1996) is a French professional footballer who plays as a defensive midfielder for club Sochaux.

 Career

 Paris Saint-Germain

 Demoncy joined the youth academy of Paris Saint-Germain, and since 2014 played for their reserve side - eventually becoming captain of the reserves.
 On 25 June 2016, he signed his first professional contract with PSG for three years.